By Jonathan Berg

 with the Commissioners until 1854.

-the Liberal Party which argued for very low spending on
+Liberal Party which argued for very low spending on

 public projects.
 It was clear that the town was in a mess